 - Pupils with SEN are encouraged to be part of the school council and to have a voice.
-Students are consulted through assemblies and can voice thoughts and opinions to TA's and Tutors. - Pupils with SEN are also encouraged to take part in social activities to promote teamwork/building friendships etc. - We have a safeguarding team who monitor behaviour and welfare. - Across the school we have developed a way to support social and emotional development specific to ASC.
-We aim to demonstrate that as an educational establishment we could truly state that we have an embedded clinical and therapeutic approach to learning and social development. - We link with the school nurse, social care, education support workers and where needed ensure families and young people receive outside support. - We devise drop down wellbeing days to include visits from therapeutic organisations e.g., ponies and promote healthy exercise and eating.
+Pupils are consulted during form time and can voice thoughts and opinions to all staff. - Pupils with SEN are also encouraged to take part in social activities clubs during lunch time to promote teamwork/building friendships etc. - We have a dedicated Pastoral Support Lead who monitors behaviour and welfare as well as Mental Health First aiders. - We link with the school nurse, social care, education support workers and where needed ensure families and young people receive outside support. - We devise drop down wellbeing days which include promoting healthy eating and exercise.